NewsAppsUMD/first-web-scraper-umd/docs/index.rst

 In order to scrape a website, we need to understand how a typical webpage is put together.

-To view the HTML code that makesup this page () open up a browser and visit `out target <https://report.boonecountymo.org/mrcjava/servlet/SH01_MP.I00290s>`_.
+To view the HTML code that makesup this page () open up a browser and visit `our target <https://www.ola.state.md.us/Search/Report?keyword=&agencyId=&dateFrom=&dateTo=>`_.
 Then right click with your mouse and select "View Source."
 You can do this for any page on the web.

 .. figure:: _static/img/source.png